leorejwan/arkiq-docs/docs/index.md

 The Lambda functions are the **core** of the system.
 They handle all calculations and business logic decisions.

-# Lambda Function: `Process_senospace`
+# Lambda Function: `Process_iqsl`

 ## Purpose

-Only for Water Leak Devices from Manufacture Senospace.
+Only for Water Leak Devices of type IQSL.
 Doesn't include Toilet Sensors

 ## Main Operations and Algorithms: